Living Life Married without Children

 A woman’s place in the home and workplace

 I have had many interesting conversations with Women who (on the whole) have children.
 A common theme seems to be however much they enjoy their job.
 Some even pursue a career.
 Given the chance financially they would prefer to stay home.
-Choosing to spend the time homemaking and being creative within the home.
+Choosing to spend time homemaking and being creative within the home.
 Before the Fibromyalgia reared its head it is fair to say that I had a plan.
-By the time I was 45 I hoped to be in a position to have a first child.
+By the time I was 45, I hoped to be in a position to have a first child.
 Living in our own home rather than this flatlet.
 Financially stable enough to be able to have a few years out of the workplace.
 Potentially even able to leave the workplace and make my own modest living at home.
 Well enough to pay for my creative past times at least.

 Has equality taken away the choice of being a homemaker?

 Interestingly it seems women have rightfully fought long and hard to be treated equally to men.
-Just because we are equally capable of performing well in a workplace.
+Just because we are equally capable of performing well in the workplace.
 Does that necessarily mean that we need to be in a workplace?
 In previous generations, many families had good qualities of life.
 Living on one wage.
 It seems as women pushed further into the workplace so the economy shifted.
 So to maintain a similar quality of life both members of a couple have to achieve a living wage.

 Surely part of that equality is to have the right to choose where your time and talents best lie and if a woman can achieve intellectual stimulation and a sense of purpose in the home should this not be more financially achievable, or, as works so well for many families a man prioritising the role of homemaker whilst his wife or partner goes out to work, I digress…